I'm just going to come out with it. I'm aging. Boo!

 Still there?
 That should come as no surprise to anyone since we have all been growing a day older since the day we were born.
 Still, I have reached a point where the thought of losing my looks, whatever those are, is starting to feel like something to be swept under the rug and pretend it isn't happening.

 When I was younger, my fresh-faced looks opened doors, but now that my once-sharp eyesight is fading, I try not to walk into those doors.
 In fact, I recently picked up my first sexual deterrent from the pharmacy, better known, dear readers, as READERS, so I can make out the tiny print on the bottom of my lipstick tubes.
-Mr. Bunny Petals agrees that the OTC spectacles don't foster that Sexy Librarian look, even if I manage to look very stern.
+Mr. Zuzu agrees that the OTC spectacles don't foster that Sexy Librarian look, even if I manage to look very stern.
 Oops.

-Some of us visibly age more slowly or quickly than others, but I suspect we all arrive at that fated day when say to ourselves, "Holy cats, I never noticed that before," when suddenly our freckles no longer fade in winter or a less-than-taut neckline are all we see.
+Some of us visibly age more slowly or quickly than others, but I suspect we all arrive at that fated day when say to ourselves, "Holy cats, I never noticed that before," when suddenly our freckles no longer fade in winter or turkey wattle is all we see.
 Or a crazy thought comes to us one morning in the shower that perhaps the real reason our eyelashes stopped holding a curl is because our eyelid creases are pushing against the lashes!
 Or when we finally lost that weight, The Girls, who used to sit up high and perky, are now pointing due south, such that you could almost toss them around your neck in a flesh-toned pashmina.

 Since then, I have carefully culled down those six drawers to one.
 One drawer contains all the products I use every day.
 And along the way, as I was testing the makeup I wanted to keep or not keep, I made the interesting discovery that I actually look better with less.